 **For those who prefer a non-computerized environment, Wifi can be turned off entirely.

 David designed the cathedral ceiling and oak framing of the barn, and he and I built it together with the help of a few friends.
-All the mortices and tenons were done by hand, and we raised the roof with the help of my trusty Peugeot 305, a huge oak A-frame, ropes, pulleys and a lot of reflection.
+All the mortices and tenons were done by hand, and we raised the roof with the help of my trusty Peugeot 305, a huge oak A-frame, ropes, pulleys and a lot of nail-biting.
 The roofing timbers are made of locally sourced Douglas fir and the upstairs floor is a soft poplar which we milled ourselves out of whole trees.
-Poplar is very soft, warm and comfortable to walk on in bare feet.
 We rebuilt the walls stone by stone with a lime mortar and lime rendering, which allow the walls to breathe naturally and keeps the building “healthy”.
 The roof and floors are insulated with local lamb’s wool and recycled wood fiber insulation.
 A low-energy heat pump heats the water and two wood stoves heat the building amply in winter.
 The stoves also heat the water in winter, ensuring further energy economy and plenty of hot water during the occasional winter power outage!
 The furniture, doors and windows were made by David.
 Many pieces were even fashioned out of trees that fell on our track in winter storms.

 Recycling and reclaimation are an integral part to our philosophy.
 In transforming the downstairs from wood workshop to library, bathroom and kitchen, I have tried to use only recycled or reclaimed building materials.
 Wherever possible the wood framing, bricks, windows, glass, tiling, flooring, etc. are recuperated from other building projects and reshaped to suit my needs.